LamTienDat/ethereum-docs/part4-backend-integration/README.md

 ---

-## 🤝 Đóng góp
+## 🤝 Contributing

-Nếu bạn tìm thấy bug hoặc có suggestions, vui lòng tạo issue hoặc pull request.
+If you find bugs or have suggestions, please create an issue or pull request.

 ---